electerious/basicTasks/README.md

 ### Scripts-Task

-The scripts-task will bundle a JS-file as a standalone UMD module, transform it using Babel and uglify the output.
+The scripts-task will bundle a JS file as a standalone UMD module, transform it using Babel and uglify the output.

 ```js
 const scripts = tasks.scripts({